ares30841167/brup-xml-parser/README.md

 ## Description

-A simple XML parser for the HTTP traffic record generated from the brup suite pro.
+A simple XML parser for the HTTP traffic record generated from the burp suite pro.

 You can convert the HTTP traffic record to a Python dictionary for further use.